typesense/typesense-website/docs-site/content/guide/laravel-full-text-search.md

 </Tabs>

 This command will create a new Eloquent model named `Game`, along with a migration file and a resource controller.
-You can then modify the model file `app/Models/Game.php`to include the necessary columns for the Steam Games dataset:
+Let's now modify the model file `app/Models/Game.php` to include the necessary columns for the Steam Games dataset:

 <Tabs :tabs="['PHP']">